Small Claims Appeal Process

-- The presiding judge will be a Tribunal Member or Hearing Officer.
+- The presiding judge will be a Tribunal Member, Administrative Law Judge or Hearing Officer.

-- Parties are required to submit their documentary evidence to the Tribunal and the opposing party at least 21 days in advance of the scheduled hearing date, as provided by TTR 287.
+- Parties are required to submit their documents to the Tribunal and the other party at least 21 days before the scheduled hearing date, as provided by TTR 287.

-- A party may request that a hearing be conducted "on the file."
+- A party may request that a hearing be conducted "on the file" or telephonically.

 - A party may request that a hearing be adjourned.